-Madada D Monitoring F Constituention Matrices Purpose Method Classification Frequency Consideration Sediment To evaluate Sub-bottom profile Physical Every 5 Monitoring can be reduced surface physical and/or bathymetry years or eliminated if cap has isolation and to evaluate the cap demonstrated sufficient cap integrity thickness and integrity; unless there are determine if there concerns of impacts from has been any extreme storm event(s) significant erosion.
-Sediment To assess Sediment coring for Chemical/Physical Every 5 Monitoring can be reduced surface, or contaminant sediment chemistry; years or eliminated if cap has porewater migration or peepers, seepage demonstrated sufficient breakthrough meters or flux integrity; unless there are meters for concerns of impacts from porewater flux and extreme storm event(s) porewater chemistry Biota Assess SPI camera and/or Physical/Biological 1-3 years Develop a statistical recovery of grab samples for - approach that will allow benthos benthic community for variability; may reduce analysis to or increase frequency determine re- pending initial colonization, recolonization rates. population, and diversity complex and can be very costly.
+Monitoring Matrices Purpose Method Classification Frequency Consideration Sediment surface To evaluate physical isolation and cap integrity Sub-bottom profile and/or bathymetry to evaluate the cap thickness and determine if there has been any significant erosion.
+Physical Every 5 years Monitoring can be reduced or eliminated if cap has demonstrated sufficient integrity; unless there are concerns of impacts from extreme storm event(s) Sediment surface, or porewater To assess contaminant migration or breakthrough Sediment coring for sediment chemistry; peepers, seepage meters or flux meters for porewater flux and porewater chemistry Chemical/Physical Every 5 years Monitoring can be reduced or eliminated if cap has demonstrated sufficient integrity; unless there are concerns of impacts from extreme storm event(s) Biota Assess recovery of benthos SPI camera and/or grab samples for benthic community analysis to determine re- colonization, population, and diversity Physical/Biological 1-3 years Develop a statistical approach that will allow for variability; may reduce or increase frequency pending initial recolonization rates.

+Table 9-4.
+Example Monitoring Strategy for an In-Place Sediment Cap complex and can be very costly.
 Most of the common pitfalls associated with sediment monitoring programs relate to inadequate up front planning.
 No program design should be blindly followed, or quickly thrown together.
 Preparing for changes in staffing, regulatory guidelines, and environment is the best way to avoid confusion and the successful conclusion of the project.
 Frequent, clear communication with regulators, timely deliverables, and clear concise reports will play an important role in moving towards progressive, cost reducing optimization strategies.
 Common pitfalls associated with sediment monitoring and methods that can be implemented to avoid these pitfalls are listed in Table 9-5.
 However, common pitfalls can be avoided if proper systematic planning is correctly followed and documented in the UFP-QAPP.